intercept/intercept-database/README.md

 # how

-define MariaDB or MySQL connection parameters by editing `config.yaml` in the mod directory:
+define MariaDB or MySQL connection parameters by creating the path & file `@InterceptDB\config.yaml` *in the Arma3 game  directory*:

 ```yaml
 accounts: